xy-kasumi/Spark-pulser/docs/user-manual.md

 When succesful pulse has started, pulse count is incremented.
 Open time can be very long if the gap is wide.
 To avoid skewing ignition time statistics, ignition time is capped at 1000us.

-### Timing relation between I2C and GATE

-Writes to POLARITY & PULSE_CURRENT immediately updates the register.
-However, when register is changed during GATE is HIGH,
-* change will take effect from the next pulse
-* actual EDM driver will be suppressed for 1ms (PULSE_CURRENT change) and 20ms (POLARITY change)

-As an exception to the delay above, setting POLARITY to OFF immediately shutdown EDM driver.

-### POLARITY

-* 0: OFF
-* 1: TPWN (Tool+, Work-)
-* 2: TNWP (Tool-, Work+)
-* 3: TPGN (Tool+, Grinder-)
-* 4: TNGP (Tool-, Grinder+)

-### Pulse Shaping

-The PULSER board driver is optimized for EDM.
-It uses a combination of:
-* 100V low-capacity "ignition supply"
-* 36V high-capacity "discharge supply"

-This is possible because the gap voltage, once ignited, becomes about 20V (up to ~30V, depending on conditions).
-This dual supply driver is power-efficient but produces unexpected behavior when connected to non-discharging loads.